jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note to the Reader

 I used lots of online videos and story referenceswhen writing this book.
-Using familiar stories is a more natural way to explain philosophy, and politics.
-And it makes points hit-home more too.
+Using familiar stories is a more natural way to explain philosophy, and politics, and I think makes points hit-home a little more.
 Keep in mind, you'll have to press play on the YouTube videos, and turn the sound on/off for the GIFs.
 And of course, in all cases, all due credit goes to the media's owners.

 Also note, I've finished writing the majority of the book, but I'm still getting reader feedback.
 If you like to contribute your thoughts on anything, you can [email me here](mailto:techvolution@outlook.com).
 I haven't sent this to an editor yet for the final proofread.
-If you spot any grammatical errors, it would be helpful if you made a quick note.
+If you spot any grammatical errors, it would be helpful if you send a quick note.
 I'd especially appreciate knowing where the writing gets slow or if the videos are too many.

 Lastly, keep in mind all web browsers have "reader" modes that let you customize the screen.
 For Firefox press _F9_, Safari/Edge _Command-Shift-R_.
 Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
 Some readers disable videos, so I put a link labelled "Reader Mode" in the caption so you can still tap and watch.